|

 One's reputation is like a purse with a fixed number of coins that, once

+squandered, is costly to repurchase.
 As Chondathans place a high value on book learning, many receive some

 amount of schooling while growing up.
 Chondathan youths are apprenticed